Bever family murders: Acquiring weaponry

-The massacre
+Murders

 At around 11:30 p.m. on July 22, 2015, police were alerted to 709 Magnolia Court by a 9-1-1 phone call made by 12-year-old Daniel Bever, who stated his brother was attacking the family.
 Screaming, commotion, and a male voice were heard in the background before the line went dead.
 Dispatchers tracked the address by searching the number.
 After a failed attempt to contact the father, David Bever, they dispatched officers to the scene.

 When police arrived, they saw blood around the porch of the house.
 They knocked on the door, heard a faint voice calling for help, and forced their way into the house, where they found 13-year-old Crystal Bever, bleeding from multiple stab wounds.
 After pulling her out from the house, the officers found Daniel Bever and four others, who were all dead.
 Two-year-old Autumn Bever was found alive and unharmed in an upstairs room of the house.
+The brothers later testified that they had intended to decapitate Autumn.
 It was believed that one of the brothers responsible for the killings lured out the victims by pretending that he himself was under attack.

 Crystal survived the killings but was critically injured from her wounds.
 She identified two of her brothers as the assailants, saying they lured her to a bedroom before slitting her throat and stabbing her in the stomach and arms.
 She underwent surgery at a nearby hospital and was listed as being in serious but stable condition.
 The surviving children were placed in state custody.

 The parents, as well as three children, were all found stabbed to death.
 Knives, hatchets, and other bladed weapons were found at the scene, along with protective gear.
 Law enforcement officials said that at least some of the weapons found were used in the killings.